Ipgnosis/ipgn_covid/README.md

     hospital_beds_per_thousand
     life_expectancy
     human_development_index

-    For each date that data exists for a given country, the following data *may* be available:
+    data

+Level 2 data:

+The Level 1 key 'data' has a value which is a list of dictionaries.
+Each dictionary contains data for a given date for which data exists - not all dates have data in all countries.
+Each date dictionary *may* contain the attributes listed below:

 The attribute 'date' is a string in iso format (YYYY-MM-DD).

     date
     total_cases